 You know, if you stick with this discipline long enough, you actually begin to get somewhere.
 As was mentioned earlier, Hall and Adams wound up on the short end of the stick in an attempt to help Hall pay off his alleged debts to the IRS.

-If you’re in trouble with the IRS, REQUEST YOUR MASTER FILE.
-When they don’t send it, you’ve caught them in dishonor as well as acting in bad faith.
-You’re not required to pay ANYONE anything without proof of claim.
-If they withhold your master file, they have no proof of claim against you.
-If they say some other paperwork is your proof of claim, simply reply that you won’t believe a lick of what they’re claiming until you verify their claim against your MASTER FILE.
+If you’re in trouble with the IRS, request your Master File.
+When they don’t send it, you’ve caught them in dishonor and acting in bad faith.
+You’re not required to pay anyone (including the IRS) anything without proof of claim.
+If they withhold your Master File, then they have no proof of claim against you.
+If they tell you some other paperwork is their proof of claim, simply reply that you won’t believe a lick of what they’re claiming until you verify their claim against your Master File.

-Not only that, you have to pay taxes because you’re presumed to be 1) a “taxpayer” 2) an employee of US Inc..
-Instead of resisting your legal person, enforce the fact that you’re happy to fill out their paperwork BUT YOU’RE NOT WILLING TO DO IT FOR FREE.
+You have to pay taxes because you’re presumed to be 1) a “taxpayer” 2) an employee of US Inc..
+Instead of resisting your legal person, enforce the fact that you’re only too happy to fill out their paperwork but you’re not willing to do that for free.
 That’s not employment, that’s involuntary servitude.

-Send them your Fee Schedule. $50,000 per hour for filling out their tax forms.
-Plus there’s postage and the drive to the PO.
+Send them your fee schedule. $50,000 per hour for filling out their tax forms.
+Plus there’s postage and, of course, the drive to the Post Office.
 Be creative.
 Tell them you’re not willing to extend them credit.
 But you will be more than happy to fill out their tax forms, JUST AS SOON AS YOU’VE BEEN PAID.

 Study the failures like LeRoy Schweitzer, Winston Shrout, Adams and Hall.
 Also study the wackos like David Wynn Miller and Russell Jay Gould.
 To that I recommend the following: Mark Christopher, Dean Clifford and David Williams.

 When you have all of that under your belt and can come at the criminals from a national and international attack simultaneously, they’re screwed.
 Adams and Hall taught some very useful principles.
 If they had known more, they would have put the IRS on the spot instead of the other way around.
-If you even remotely fear these people, then you simply haven’t learned enough.
+If you even remotely fear the IRS or any other “governmental” agency, then you simply haven’t learned enough.

 It’s all fraud, folks.
 Once you know enough, they’re entirely vulnerable.
 So like George C. Scot says in the opening sequence of the movie “Patton”, “Weigh into the enemy.
 Make him bleed!”
 Gear up and put on your attitude.
-If you’re not well-rounded and totally prepared to kick ass, you will surely get your ass kicked.
-Just ask Adams and Hall.
+You’ve got to be well-rounded and totally prepared to kick ass.
+If you’re a one trick pony and fail to become seasoned, you will surely get your ass kicked.
+Just ask Adams and Hall . . . .